-- A. If the applicant knowingly and intentionally provided false statements or information or omitted relevant information on the application, or otherwise misrepresented or failed to disclose a material fact to the Commission; - B. If the prior activities, criminal record, reputation, habits, and association indicate that the person may be a threat to the public interest or to the effective regulation and control of gaming; - C. If association with or employment of this applicant creates or enhances the dangers of unsuitable, unfair, or illegal practices, methods, and activities in the conduct of gaming or the carrying on of the business and financial arrangements incidental thereto; - D. If the applicant has violated, failed, or refused to comply with the provisions, requirements, conditions, limitations, or duties imposed by any provision of the Compact or Gaming Ordinance, or possesses knowledge that such violation has occurred upon any premises occupied or operated by any such person or over which he or she has/had substantial control; - E. If the applicant knowingly caused, aided, abetted, or conspired with another to cause any person or entity to violate any of the laws of any state, the provisions of the Compact or the Gaming Ordinance; - F. If the applicant has ever obtained a license by fraud, misrepresentation, concealment, or through inadvertence or mistake;
+(a) If the applicant knowingly and intentionally provided false statements or information or omitted relevant information on the application, or otherwise misrepresented or failed to disclose a material fact to the Commission;

-- G. If the applicant has ever been convicted of, or forfeited bond upon a charge of, or plead guilty to forgery, larceny, extortion, conspiracy to defraud, willful failure to make required payment or reports to any Tribal, State, or U.S. Government agency at any level, or filed false reports therewith, or of any similar offense(s), or of bribing or otherwise unlawfully influencing a public official or employee of a Tribe, a State, or the U.S. Government, or of any felony or misdemeanor involving any gaming activity, physical harm to individuals or moral turpitude; - H. If the applicant is subject to current prosecution or pending charges, or a conviction under appeal for any of the offenses listed above.
-Upon request of the applicant, the Commission may defer decision on the application pending the results of such prosecution or appeal; - I. If the applicant has demonstrated a willful disregard for compliance with a gaming regulatory authority in any jurisdiction or has ever had a gaming license issued by any State, Tribe or foreign gaming regulatory agency suspended, revoked or denied; or - J. If the applicant has failed to provide any information requested by the Commission within fourteen (14) days of the request for the information. - X. Privacy Notice - A. The following notice, or substantially similar wording contained in such standardized application forms as may be adopted by California Tribes and the State of California pursuant to the Compact, shall be placed on the license application form before that form is filled out by an applicant:
+- (b) If the prior activities, criminal record, reputation, habits and associations of the person indicate that the person may be a threat to the public interest or to the effective regulation and control of gaming; - (c) If association with or employment of this applicant creates or enhances the dangers of unsuitable, unfair, or illegal practices, methods, and activities in the conduct of gaming or the carrying on of the business and financial arrangements incidental thereto; - (d) If the applicant has violated, failed, or refused to comply with the provisions, requirements, conditions, limitations, or duties imposed by any provision of the Compact or Gaming Ordinance, or possesses knowledge that such violation has occurred upon any premises occupied or operated by any such person or over which he or she has/had substantial control; - (e) If the applicant knowingly caused, aided, abetted, or conspired with another to cause any person or entity to violate any of the laws of any jurisdiction, the provisions of the Compact or the Gaming Ordinance; - (f) If the applicant has ever obtained a license by fraud, misrepresentation, concealment, or through inadvertence or mistake; - (g) If the applicant has ever been convicted of, or forfeited bond upon a charge of, or plead guilty to forgery, larceny, extortion, conspiracy to defraud, willful failure to make required payment or reports to any Tribal, State, or U.S. Government agency at any level, or filed false reports therewith, or of any similar offense(s), or of bribing or otherwise unlawfully influencing a public official or employee of a Tribe, a State, or the U.S. Government, or of any felony or misdemeanor involving any gaming activity, physical harm to individuals or moral turpitude; - (h) If the applicant is subject to current prosecution or pending charges, or a conviction under appeal for any of the offenses listed above.
+Upon request of the applicant, the Commission may defer decision on the application pending the results of such prosecution or appeal; - (i) If the applicant has demonstrated a willful disregard for compliance with a gaming regulatory authority in any jurisdiction or has ever had a gaming license issued by any State, Tribe or foreign gaming regulatory agency suspended, revoked or denied; or - (j) If the applicant has failed to provide any information requested by the Commission within fourteen (14) days of the request for the information.